-Nominations of candidates for the 2017 Clunies Ross Awards will open mid August 2016.
+Nominations of candidates for the 2017 Clunies Ross Awards have closed.

 Over the past 25 years the Clunies Ross Awards (CRA) have recognised contributions by dedicated individuals to the application of technology for the benefit of Australia.
-In recognition of the complex nature of such activities, from 2016 the Clunies Ross Awards are awarded in three categories, with a single winner in each category.
+In recognition of the complex nature of such activities the Clunies Ross Awards are awarded in three categories with a single winner in each category.

 For those who have played a leadership role in the translation to a commercial enterprise with a financially successful outcome of a technology based product or service in which they have personally had a significant input in the inventorship/development of the technology.
 Such a person would typically be the CEO or a senior manager and may be working in either an early stage or mature company environment, with demonstrated impact for Australia.